JohnNewman1/CV/README.md

 #### Leadership and Communication

 I take pride in my people skills, which I have gained during ten years of managing and mentoring people.
-I have learnt to treat all people with respect and to maintain a very positive attitude regardless of how I feel.
+I have learnt to treat all people with respect and to maintain a very positive attitude.
 I intend to bring these skills into a development role by helping and motivating my team in times of stress.

 - Training and development of lower and senior staff
-- Working with unmotivated teams and improving them to be motivated and working to a higher standard
 - Great understanding of all roles in a business
 - Public speaking

+#### Ability to Learn

+I am adaptable and flexible, I do not get easily frustrated, and grasp new concepts and assignments quickly.
+I have proven this through learning 3 new programming languages with their testing framework counterparts in 16 weeks.
+I enjoy taken on new challenges and understand my own weaknesses and what I need to do to improve them.

-## <a name="educatuion">Education</a>
+## <a name="education">Education</a>

 #### Makers Academy (April 2017 to July 2017)